joynatalie/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task9: Function that prints the 9 times table, starting with 0.
 Task10: Function that adds 2 integers and returns the result.
 Task11: Function that prints all natural numbers from n to 98, followed by a new line.
+Task12: Function that prints the n times table, starting with zero.